-As Forbes Magazine recently noted, 16 million text messages are sent every minute of the day around the world!
+As Forbes Magazine recently reported, 16 million text messages are sent every minute of the day around the world!
 The need to document and print SMS messages for court is becoming commonplace, especially since large amounts of personal and business related information is sent and received via text message every single day.
 Legal advisors, attorneys, and solicitors are now regularly requiring their clients to capture and print text messages so that they have copies for evidence or to present before a judge for court hearings.

 One of the easiest ways for Android users to print text messages is with a program called SMS Backup+.
 The software is located in the Google Play Store and it lets anyone automatically backup their SMS and MMS messages.
 Note: Before getting started, if you don't currently have IMAP enabled for your Gmail account you'll need to ensure that IMAP is turned on.
 Here are instructions on how to accomplish that task.
 Once you turn on the IMAP preference in your Gmail account, you will be able to begin saving your text messages.